Arlanthir/notes/CardMagic.md

 1. Force a card or use a key card.
 2. Spread the deck and choose 5 cards where the second is the chosen card.
-3. Place the cards on top of the deck and hold only the top portion.
+3. Place the cards on top of the deck and hold only the top half of the deck (including those cards) in Biddle grip.
 4. Show each card one by one, moving them to the left hand.
 5. The spectator should reply mentally to each one whether that's their card.
+6. Before moving the second card to the left hand, prepare a pinky break.
-6. On the third, grab the second back to the bottom of the pack, similar to Elmsley count.
+7. When moving the third card to the left hand, steal the second card to the bottom of the pack, using your right fingers.
-7. Place the top portion back on the deck.
+8. Place the top half back on the deck.
-8. Elmsley count the 4 cards as 5 (facedown).
+9. Elmsley count the 4 cards as 5 (facedown).
-9. Tell them to hold on to the 5 cards.
+10. Tell them to hold on to the 5 cards.
-10. Their card is still inside the deck, faceup.
+11. Their card is still inside the deck, faceup.

 Video: https://www.youtube.com/watch?v=cTPG1HsvQ2E